Subscription Modal Banner

 • During a flood, do not attempt to cross flowing rivers, water-covered roads, or bridges.

-It’s also a great idea to keep a bag with extra clothes, toiletries, slippers, and a power bank in case you get stranded.
+• Keep an emergency bag with extra clothes, toiletries, slippers, and a power bank in case you get stranded.
 Of course, don’t forget to bring a jacket and umbrella!
-You need these the most with or without flooding.

 Final Thoughts